 A Comparative Thermoeconomic Study of Hybrid Solar Gas-Turbine Power Plants

 The construction of the first generation of commercial hybrid solar gas-turbine power plants will present the designer with a large number of choices.
-To assist decision making, a thermoeconomic study has been performed for three different power plant configurations, namely simple- and combined- cycles as well as simple-cycle with the addition of thermal energy storage.
+To assist decision making, a thermoeconomic study has been performed for three different power plant configurations, namely, simple-and combined-cycles along with a simple-cycle with the addition of thermal energy storage.
 Multi-objective optimization has been used to identify Pareto-optimal designs and highlight the trade-offs between minimizing investment costs and minimizing specific CO2 emissions.
-The solar hybrid combined-cycle plant provides a 60% reduction in electricity cost compared to parabolic trough power plants at annual solar shares up to 20%.
-The storage integrated designs can achieve much higher solar shares and provide a 7 – 13% reduction in electricity costs at annual solar shares up to 90%.
+The solar hybrid combined-cycle power plant provides a 60% reduction in electricity cost compared to parabolic trough power plants at annual solar shares up to 20%.
+The storage integrated designs can achieve much higher solar shares and provide a 7-13% reduction in electricity costs at annual solar shares up to 90%.
 At the same time, the water consumption of the solar gas-turbine systems is significantly lower than conventional steam-cycle based solar power plants.

 Place, publisher, year, edition, pages

 2014.
 Vol. 136, no 1, 011801- p.